 Hairstyles may not be distracting, as determined by the administration.
 Hair color may not be altered in any way.
-For male students, hair must be tapered (gradual change in length) and may not touch the collar.
-Hair may not be pushed behind ears, and only one quarter of the ear may be covered.
+For male students, hair must be tapered.
 Hair must not extend into the eyebrows when combed down.
 Portions of the hair may not be shaved.
 Mullets, mohawks, and other similar hairstyles are not permitted.
 Lines, racing stripes, numbers, or any other decorations may not be shaved into the hair.
 Sideburns may not extend more than halfway below the top of the ear.
-Use of styling gel to circumvent regulations is not permitted.
 It is the student's responsibility to anticipate the need for a haircut.
-Extensions will not be given for hair appointments, and hair guidelines do not change on TAG days.
+Extensions will not be given for hair appointments, and hair guidelines do not change on special event (TAG) days.
 Facial hair is not permitted.